-Total number of suicides increase from 6.61% in pre-covid period to 8.56% in lockdown period.
-This vindicated our thought that more people committed suicide in covid lockdown times but the deviation was within normal limits.
+[9] Total number of suicides were same in both phases & this indicated that severity had less bearing on Suicide than lockdown.
 The Centre for Monitoring Indian Economy estimated that 27 million young people between the ages of 20-30 years lost their jobs in April 2020 during the lockdown [10].
 It is also estimated that nearly 100 million Indian jobs are at risk in the coming months [11].
-While modelling studies have predicted significant increases in suicides and attempted suicides in other countries [12, 13] in the coming years as unemployment increases.
+While modelling studies have predicted significant increases in suicides and attempted suicides in other countries in the coming vears unemployment increases.

-However, as we discussed the methods/modes of suicide there were startling revelation.
-In the pre-lockdown phase the cases of hanging were 66.66% but due to poisoning 33.34%.
-But in the lockdown phase hanging accounted for the 95.45% and poisoning just 4.55%.
-This marked deviation was due to the fact that in the lockdown phase, as shops were closed and vehicular traffic was restricted, so it was not possible for victims to procure poisonous substances.
+[12] However, as we discussed the methods/modes of suicide there were important revelations.
+In the pre-lockdown phase, as in my earlier study, the cases of hanging were 66.66% but due to poisoning 33.34%.
+But, as in my current study in the lockdown phase, hanging accounted for the 75% and poisoning just 25%.
+In the second phase Hanging accounted for 62.5% & poisoning 31.25%.
+More, hanging lockdown was due to the fact that in the lockdown phase, as shops were closed and vehicular traffic was restricted, so it was not possible for victims to procure poisonous substances.
 Thus, hanging was the preferred mode of suicide.
-Other methods of suicide like self immolation, fall from heights, firearm, drowning etc were not found in this retrospective case study.
+[13] Other methods of suicide like self immolation, fall from heights, firearm, drowning etc were not found in this retrospective case study but for one case of Drowning in the second phase.

-Aradhana Singh, C. L. Nawal, H. L. Saini et.al(2012) done a retrospective observational study of poisoning and hanging cases during lockdown as a marker of emotional tide of COVID-19 pandemic in a tertiary care center in North-western India and found that pre-lockdown and lockdown might have equal number of hanging cases during the study period, but percentage wise there is a definite rise in the hanging cases during lockdown, that is, 8% of the total MLC patients, while it was 5% during prelockdown (p=0.409).
-Hanging cases during pre-lockdown period constitute 0.12% which rose to 0.21% during lockdown.
-In poisoning cases also the number was 2.5% during pre-lockdown period and 6.5% during lockdown period.[14]

-Sex differentiation data showed minimal deviation.
+Aradhana Singh, C. L. Nawal, H. L. Saini et.al(2012) done a retrospective observational study of poisoning and hanging cases during lockdown as a marker of emotional tide of COVID-19 pandemic in a tertiary care center in North-western India and found that pre-lockdown and lockdown might have equal number of hanging cases during the study period, but percentage wise there is a definite rise in the hanging cases during lockdown, that is, 8% of the total MLC patients, while it was 5% during pre-lockdown (p=0.409).
+Hanging cases during pre-lockdown period constitute around differentiation Sex data, surprisingly, showed significant deviation.
 It was surprising to note that more persons of lower age group (below 30 years) committed suicide in both study group.
-As elderly and comorbid were more vulnerable to covid, this data was against the popular perception.
-More suicidal cases in youngsters can also be attributed to uncertainty in exam schedule due to covid.
+As elderly and co-morbid were more vulnerable to covid, this data was against the popular suicidal perception.
+More cases youngsters can also be attributed uncertainty in exam schedule due to covid.
 Age group 30 years was selected as cut off as beyond 30 years is the active, professional period of life with retirement generally pegged at 60 years.
 Hence pre 30 and past 30 victims were studied.
-Mamun MA, Griffths MD done a study in Bangladesh and found that overall most vulnerable age group was of 16-30 years where maximum number of poisoning and hanging cases occurred.
-The least vulnerable age group was of over 50 years where total poisoning cases were 19.
+Mamun MA, Griffths MD done a study in Bangladesh and found that overall, most vulnerable age group was of 16-30 years where maximum number of poisoning and occurred. hanging cases The vulnerable age group was of over 50 years where total poisoning cases were 19.
 Interestingly, there was no hanging cases in this age group.[15]